 START HERE

-I’m an award-winning short fiction writer in Phoenix, Arizona, who helps writers and wannabe-writers get better books into the world by equipping them with craft to elevate ideas into art.
+I’m an award-winning short fiction writer in Phoenix, Arizona, who helps aspiring writers and get better books into the world by equipping them with craft to elevate ideas into art.

 where I sipped tequila late into nights with classmates, many who would go on to become acclaimed writers of our age.